orphefs/mood-recording-app/README.md

 ## Additional Notes

-New feelings can be added in a modular way, by modifying the object in `feelings.js` accordingly.
+- New feelings can be added in a modular way, by modifying the object in `feelings.js` accordingly.
+- State management tools like Redux were deemed unnecessary in this case, as the objective was to also minimize state variables as much as possible to improve readability and maintainability.
+- Form validation was not used, as there was no requirement for communication with a backend service.